pallets/flask/docs/signals.rst

 signal, you can use the :meth:`~blinker.base.Signal.disconnect` method.

 For all core Flask signals, the sender is the application that issued the signal.
-This however might not be true for Flask extensions, so consult the documentation when subscribing to signals.

-Additionally there is a convenient helper method that allows you to temporarily subscribe a function to a signal.
-This is especially helpful for unittests (:meth:`~blinker.base.Signal.temporarily_connected_to`).
-This has to be used in combination with the `with` statement.
+When you subscribe to a signal, be sure to also provide a sender unless you really want to listen for signals of all applications.
+This is especially true if you are developing an extension.

 Here for example a helper context manager that can be used to figure out in a unittest which templates were rendered and what variables were passed